| | | |

 I’ve been meaning to write this article for a long time but never felt I had the time to do it justice.
 Now I just feel I have waited too long so I need to put my first draft together and then build it over time.

-A recent article Size, connectivity of brain region linked to anxiety level in young children is useful because it provides some evidence that our day to day experiences influence the development of our brain.
-Of course that is not particularly surprising.
+A recent article Size, connectivity of brain region linked to anxiety level in young children is useful because it provides some evidence that our day-to-day experiences influence the development of our brain.
+Of course, that is not particularly surprising.
 What I want to do is look at the insight in a different way than is discussed in the article.
-The idea that you can control how your brain and emotions develop much like you can train your body.
-That is kind of a crazy notion but actually something that my training and articles like this indicate is possible.
+The idea is that you can control how your brain and emotions develop much like you can train your body.
+That is kind of a crazy notion, but it is something that research indicates is possible.

-In the same way you cannot create muscle or tendon where there is none you can’t create new sections of brain or emotion.
+In the same way, you cannot create muscle or tendon where there is none; you can’t create new sections of the brain or emotion.
 But you can enhance what is there.
-So too with the brain and emotions.
-If you spend your life focusing on being calm and relaxed it stands to reason that your brain and emotional system will connect strongly in the areas required to be calm.
-If you spend your life getting stressed then your body will see this as a training stimulus and develop the areas to support your stressed lifestyle.
+So, too, with the brain and emotions.
+If you spend your life focusing on being calm and relaxed, it stands to reason that your brain and emotional system will connect strongly in the areas required to be calm.
+If you spend your life getting stressed, your body will see this as a training stimulus and develop the areas to support your stressed lifestyle.

-It is this way of thinking that I feel can help you get control of your mind and emotions and make them work for you.
+This way of thinking can help you control your mind and emotions and make them work for you, in my opinion.

 The findings of the study are: